jschnab/systems_design/pastebin/README.md

 instances.
 We choose t3.2xlarge instances with 8 vCPU and 32 GiB of memory, which will allow enough resources for the web application and a local in-memory cache (more on caching below).
-Our application has no significant disk operations, a 50GB gp3 SSD is enough.
+Our application has no significant disk operations, a 50 GB gp3 SSD is enough.

 Application EC2 instances will be placed in a target group behind an [application load balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html).